aperezsolsona/TravelMan/README.md

-So I found an implementation of the algorithm in PHP here: http://www.srimax.com/index.php/travelling-salesman-problem-using-branch-bound-approach-php/ I wrapped it in my algorithm interface, et voilà.
+So I found an implementation of the algorithm in PHP here: http://www.srimax.com/index.php/travelling-salesman-problem-using-branch-bound-approach-php/ I wrapped it in my algorithm interface, and the results are good and consistent.
+The only con I noticed, is that this algorithm is optimized to come back to the first node, which is not one of the requirements of the original problem.
+This will yield not-optimal results for short test itineraries such as Beijing - Dakar - Tokyo - Vladivostok instead of an intuitive Beijing - Vladivostok - Tokyo -
+ Dakar

 ### Other Considerations
+- Output: Although the original requirements stated that only the names of the cities should be outputted, I included the distance total in kms.
-I also wrote an input interface for code simplicity and especially testability.
+- I also wrote an input interface (input folder) for code simplicity and especially testability.
 With this interface, the input can be mocked with stubs and it does not depend on filesystem.